jin-xu-amd/jin_transformers/README_jin.md

 =============
 output trace*.json
-will be saved in /tmp/ directory
+will be saved in transformer directory